Corporate governance

 Our Board and committees

 The Board is the principal decision-making body in the Company.
-It is collectively responsible for promoting the long-term success of the Group, achieving this through the delivery of sustainable shareholder value.
+Its role is to provide clear oversight, maintain high standards of governance and ensure that the Group remains resilient, well managed and focused on delivering sustainable value.
 The Board also carefully considers its wider stakeholders, including customers, colleagues and suppliers, when making decisions.

 The matters reserved for the Board can be found here.